LitzN/hennastyles/README.md

 -__Delivery information__:
     - As a logged in user with no previous purchase:
         - The form was empty when loaded, I filled in the required fields and completed the purchase unchecking the save info box before submitting.
-The order was successfully processed !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+The order was successfully processed and when I returned to my profile I found the form was still empty.
-        - I filled in all the required fields,completed the purchase left the save info checkbox selected.
+        - I filled in all the required fields and completed the purchase, leaving the save info checkbox checked.
         I was redirected to the checkout success page with a popup toast confirming the order was successful.
 I checked the profile page and found the details had been saved.
     - As a logged in user with a previous purchase: